bwschmidt/swan-demo-go/README.md

   ```

 * Run either the `./build.sh` file if you are on Linux or run the `./build.bat` file
-if you are on windows.
+if you are on Windows.

 * Run the server: